 1. Unethical Hacking/ Cyber Attack

-There was a time when computer ‘masterminds’ use to break into other systems to achieve their personal agenda just for fun and even some social work.
+There was a time when computer ‘masterminds’ use to break into other systems to achieve their personal agenda just for fun and some social work.
 But all changed in the wake of the 21st century.
-Now hacking has become more like a business, where a team of ‘professional’ hackers raid systems of big companies and held them hostage (figuratively speaking) and demand for ransom.
+Now hacking has become more like a business, where a team of ‘professional’ hackers raid systems of big companies and make them hostage (figuratively speaking) and demand for ransom.